DeusVult09/Practice-Session-1-css-methods/Grouping-selectors/README.md

 ## Skills Demonstrated

 - Writing clean CSS syntax
-- Adding unique class names to html [class] attributes
+- Adding unique class names to html [class] attribute
 - Grouping selectors to apply similar style for both elements
 - Separating css rules for elements that have unique styles

 ## Reflection

-This exercises was very easy.
+This exercises waere very easy.
 I have not faces any challenges so far and could finish the exercises within a very short time span.